 When the Onni is filled with 30-35 pounds of gear, water, and food, which is its recommended load limit, the hip belt has a tendency to buckle under the load and slide down over your hips.
 I recommend that Katabatic Gear widen the back of the hip belt where it connects to the frame as this will prevent slippage, while still providing a good hip wrap to accommodate many hip shapes.
 It really is that simple.

-The Katabatic Gear Onni V40 65L backpack is a rugged and durable ultralight-style backpack with a ventilated back panel made from a waterproof and abrasion resistant ultralight fabric called V40 XPac.While the Onni 65L (68 liters in a size medium) is similar to the Helios 55 (no longer available) that Katabatic Gear sold previously, the hip belt of the pack has a tendency to collapse under the 30-35 pound loads recommended by the manufacturer.
-As these loads are the minimum one could reasonably expect from a pack of this volume, I’d recommend that you consider other lightweight and durable backpacks in the same volume range including the ULA Circuit, the Seek Outside Divide, or the Hyperlite Mountain Gear 4400 series.
+The Katabatic Gear Onni V40 65L backpack is a rugged and durable ultralight-style backpack with a ventilated back panel made from a waterproof and abrasion-resistant ultralight fabric called V40 XPac.While the Onni 65L (68 liters in a size medium) is similar to the Helios 55 (no longer available) that Katabatic Gear sold previously, the hip belt of the pack has a tendency to collapse under the 30-35 pound loads recommended by the manufacturer.
+As these loads are the minimum one could reasonably expect from a pack of this volume, I’d recommend that you consider other lightweight and durable backpacks in the same volume range including the ULA Circuit or the Seek Outside Divide.
 I have not had the opportunity to test Katabatic Gear’s other new backpacks including the Onni V40 50L (really 51L), which may in fact perform quite differently than the 65L (really 68L) because it has smaller pack dimensions and can carry less gear.